Jeanne21/healthmate-mvp/README.md

 - User authentication (signup, login, and session check)
 - Add and track medications with refill reminders
 - Add and view upcoming health appointments
-- Record health measurements manually or via image upload (OCR)
+- Record health measurements manually or via image upload (OCR) *(planned feature)*
-- View history of blood pressure and sugar readings with graphs
+- View history of blood pressure and sugar readings
 - Smart AI assistant for voice and text-based health guidance *(planned feature)*

 ### 👥 User Management
 - Each user can manage their own profile
-- Option to add up to 5 dependents (family members)

-### 🔔 Reminders
-- Automatic reminders for medication and refill dates
-- Appointment notifications

 ---